 |Full House TV + Talk Weekends||12 months||£20||£46

 Bear in mind that extras like cheaper rate international calls cost more - but at least Virgin now have a calls package that includes international calls of some sort.

 Before late 2014, Virgin were one of just two providers to offer full-on quad-play services, with SIMs for Big Bundle customers.

 They've refreshed their bundled SIMs to be slightly better value as quad-play competition heats up, although customers are still limited to one SIM per Bundle.

-There are five options available, each on 30-day terms:
+There are three options available, each on 12 month contracts: